Battle of al-Qadisiyyah: Day 1

-Saad sent orders to Al-Ash'ath ibn Qays, commander of the centre-right cavalry to check the Sassanid cavalry advance.
-Al-Ash'ath then led a cavalry regiment that reinforced the right wing cavalry and launched a counterattack at the flank of the Sassanid left wing.
+Saad sent orders to Al-Ash'ath ibn Qays, commander of the centre-right cavalry to check the Sasanian cavalry advance.
+Al-Ash'ath then led a cavalry regiment that reinforced the right wing cavalry and launched a counterattack at the flank of the Sasanian left wing.
 Meanwhile, Sa'd sent orders to Zuhra ibn Al-Hawiyya, commander of the Muslim right centre, to dispatch an infantry regiment to reinforce the infantry of the right wing.
-An infantry regiment was sent under Hammal ibn Malik that helped the right-wing infantry launch a counterattack against the Sassanids.
-The Sassanid left wing retreated under the frontal attack by the infantry of the Muslims' right-wing reinforced by infantry regiments from the right centre and a flanking attack by the Muslim cavalry reinforced by a cavalry regiment from the right centre.
+An infantry regiment was sent under Hammal ibn Malik that helped the right-wing infantry launch a counterattack against the Sasanians.
+The Sasanian left wing retreated under the frontal attack by the infantry of the Muslims' right-wing reinforced by infantry regiments from the right centre and a flanking attack by the Muslim cavalry reinforced by a cavalry regiment from the right centre.

 With his initial attacks repulsed, Rostam ordered his right centre and right-wing to advance against the Muslim cavalry.
-The Muslim left wing and left centre were first subjected to intense archery, followed by a charge of the Sassanid right wing and right centre.
+The Muslim left wing and left centre were first subjected to intense archery, followed by a charge of the Sasanian right wing and right centre.
 Once again, the Elephant corps led the charge.
-The Muslim cavalry on the left wing and left centre, already in panic due to the charge of the elephants, were driven back by the combined charge of the Sassanid heavy cavalry and the elephants.
+The Muslim cavalry on the left wing and left centre, already in panic due to the charge of the elephants, were driven back by the combined charge of the Sasanian heavy cavalry and the elephants.

 Sa'd sent word to Asim ibn 'Amr, commander of the left centre, to overpower the elephants.
 Asim's strategy was to overcome the archers on the elephants and cut the girths of the saddles.
 Asim ordered his archers to kill the men on elephants and ordered the infantry to cut the girths of the saddles.
 The tactic worked, and as the Persians retired the elephants, the Muslims counterattacked.
-The Sassanid army's centre right retreated followed by the retreat of the entire right wing.
+The Sasanian army's centre right retreated followed by the retreat of the entire right wing.
 By afternoon, the Persian attacks on the Muslim left wing and left centre were also beaten back.
 Saad, in order to exploit this opportunity, ordered yet another counterattack.
 The Muslim cavalry then charged from the flanks with full force, a tactic known as Karr wa farr.
 The Muslim attacks were eventually repulsed by Rostam, who plunged into the fray personally and is said to have received several wounds.
 The fighting ended at dusk.
 The battle was inconclusive, with considerable losses on both sides.